 #1 NRS Competitor Series 7/8 Breed Team Roping Saddle

 This is a great choice if you want a quality saddle that is budget-friendly.
-Constructed with a sturdy rawhide covered wood tree, this saddle will withstand the hard jerks and pull when roping livestock.
-The seat on this saddle is designed with a deep-set pocket to help keep the roper centered when leaving the box and offering them additional balance.
+Constructed with a sturdy rawhide-covered wood tree, this saddle will withstand the hard jerks and pull when roping livestock.
+The seat on this saddle is designed with a deep-set pocket to help keep the roper centered when leaving the box and offer them additional balance.
 This will give the rider a solid advantage during competition.

 Pros